sritaj/learn_graphql/README.md

 ## Projects

-1. **e-commerce-app** - mini project, containing examples for GraphQL schemas, queries, implementation to check on the live-server
+1. **e-commerce-app** - mini project, containing examples for GraphQL schemas, queries, implementation to check on the apollo live-server

 2. **car-shop** - dummy project to list the best practices for defining GraphQL schemas, queries etc; no implementation to check